Cubans who joined July protests now face stiff sentences

 Joseph Gonzalez, a professor of Cuban history at Appalachian State University, noted that the country did not experience such demonstrations even during the “Special Period” in the 1990s, when the economy withered after the demise of the Soviet Union, its benefactor.

 “This is different because everyone has a cellphone,” Gonzalez said.
-“So this is a very unusual occasion in Cuban history and the government knows it and wants to shut it down.”
+“So this is a very unusual occasion in Cuban history, and the government knows it and wants to shut it down.”

 Cuban authorities have acknowledged the legitimacy of some of the protesters’ concerns.
-The economy was bludgeoned by the coronavirus pandemic and a decrease in aid from socialist ally Venezuela; GDP dropped 11 percent in 2020.
+The economy was bludgeoned by the coronavirus pandemic and a decrease in aid from socialist ally Venezuela; the gross domestic product dropped 11 percent in 2020.
 But authorities blamed the demonstrations on Washington-backed “counterrevolutionaries” it said were taking advantage of a crisis caused by U.S. economic sanctions.

 While the demonstrations were mostly peaceful, some participants vandalized shops or vehicles.
 At least one person died, and several were injured.